RESIDENTIAL SERVICES: FIRST AID FOR SPILLS

 Today’s stain-resistant fabrics make treating spills much easier.
 Still, no carpet is 100% resistant.
 The key is to act QUICKLY:

 - Blot spot with a dry white absorbent cloth, or plain white paper towel.
 A coloured material may transfer ink or dye to your carpet).
 Continue blotting until the area is damp.
 Semi-solids like food may need to be scooped up with a spoon.
 Dry, solid bits can be vacuumed.

 - Do not scrub or use a brush.
 Bristles and elbow grease can cause fraying and texture change.

 - Use one of these cleaners approved by the Carpet and Rug Institute.
 Though any of these listed have been laboratory tested, you should still test them first on a scrap of carpet or in an out-of-sight place.

-- Follow the product’s directions carefully, and remember more is not better.
-Apply a small amount of the cleaner to a white cloth, and work in gently from the edges to the center.
+- Follow the product’s directions carefully and remember more is not better.
+Apply a small amount of the cleaner to a white cloth, and work in gently from the edges to the centre.
 Blot; don’t scrub!
 You may need to do this several times to remove the spot.
 Once gone, blot the area with clear water to remove any remaining product.

 Extend the original appearance of your newly cleaned carpet or furniture with Scotchgard.
 This stain-inhibitor product makes it much easier to remove spills in the future.
 Just ask us for a quote when booking your cleaning service

 Interior Care is confident in recommending this product because of the significant positive feedback we continually receive from our customers.
 No wonder Scotchgard is one of the world’s leading stain protection products.
 And has been for over 50 years.
 Further, Scotchgard is environmentally friendly.
 Get more info at scotchgard.com